 Jimmy Toodlican – Known as a great story teller and keeper of the language of his people, Jimmy can to quote Jim White: “Spin a yarn like no one else I know!” and Jim White goes on to assert: “Jimmy is known as a deeply spiritual man.”
 He is called upon to speak and pray at weddings and funerals.
 He has most recently retired as a linguist for his people and for the Okanagans.
-He will continue to care and pray for God’s people in the community as a teller of sacred stories and a keeper of history and wisdom.
+Recently deceased he cared and prayed for God’s people in the community as a teller of sacred stories and a keeper of history and wisdom.
+A full account of his funeral service is here

 Bert Seymour: Affectionately known as “Uncle Bert” . . .
 Bert has a dry and subtle sense of humour and takes great delight in “pulling your leg” . . .
 He has long been associated with the little church at Shackan.
 He comes from the lineage of other pastoral elders Hilda Austin and Mille Michelle.
 Bert is always available when called upon for prayer.
 He also tends the traditional ways, ensuring that they are practiced properly, respectfully and correctly.
 Burt died in 2018.

 Jim White: The Rev. Jim White served God in the community of Cariboo and with deep joy and profound respect was privileged to serve in the first nation’s communities of Lytton Parishes, Scw’exmx Parish – Nooaitch, Shackan and Shulus.
 Jim was a priestly presence in these communities, but even more importantly was a sacred ear and heart to the people with whom he has been called to serve.
 Jim was honoured and remembered by many throughout the Territory of the People, including his Indigenous brothers and sisters, at his funeral September 1, 2018.